ankitects/anki-manual/src/getting-started.md

 ### Cards

 A question and answer pair is called a 'card'.
-This is similar to a paper flashcard with a question on front and answer on the back.
-In Anki, a card doesn’t actually look like a physical card, and when you look at the answer the question remains visible by default.
+It's similar to a paper flashcard with a question on front and answer on the back.
+However, in Anki, a card doesn’t actually look like a physical card, and when you look at the answer the question remains visible by default.
 For example, if you’re studying basic chemistry, you might see a question like: